mvtta/Fourier-Transforms/notes/FT-Intro.md

 -     Discrete-Time Fourier Transform
 -     Discrete Fourier transform

-The current study session is dedicated to Fourier Transforms, after a diagonal assessment of google results, this mathematical tool seems to be a generalized form of a decomposition process, taking an input recorded from a temporal perspective, Time - Domain, to a filtered viewpoint of its components and attributes, Frequency-Domain.
+The current study session is dedicated to Fourier Transforms, a beautiful mathematical generalized tool of a decomposition process, taking an input recorded from a temporal perspective, Time Domain, to a filtered viewpoint of its components and attributes, Frequency Domain.